jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_63.md

 			{
 				"funcName":"",
 				"funcTitle":"Provide cloud network and machine asset associations", "funcP":"In current issue, due to the introduction of host-related threat events, the concept of Situation Awareness assets is also extended to the combination of external network IP and internal network IP.
-Query based on internal and external network is provided. and opening and closing functions of the network detection engine."
+Query based on internal and external network is provided. and opening and closing features of the network detection engine."
 			}
 		]
 	},